LeonGogin/CRC_3_noisy/README.md

 # Uncertaincy estimation with drop out

 In real world application cases it is very difficult to have clean data set without noises, for this reason it is essential to have an approach that would be able to estimate the uncertainty of the classification.
-One of the solution may be considered Bayesian Convolutional Neural Networks that allow to find posterior distribution from which can be found uncertainty of the model parameters.
-However it is computationally intractable since require to perform integration over entire the space of parameters of the model[Kwon et al., 2018].
-In the recient work by Yarin Gal et al. the solution of this problem have been proposed by developing a cansisten method that use the drop out to approximate the Bayesian inference[Gal, 2015].
+One of the solution of this problemm may be to considered Bayesian Convolutional Neural Networks that allow to find posterior distribution from which can be derive the uncertainty of the model parameters.
+However it is computationally intractable since require to perform integration over entire space of parameters of the model[Kwon et al., 2018].
+In the recient work by Yarin Gal et al. have been developed a robust method that use the drop out to approximate the Bayesian inference[Gal, 2015].

 ## Uncertainty analisis

-Since the noise data is labeled in the same way as the samples of interests, it is required an approach to to deal with such miss classifications.
-One way may be to evaluate the uncertainty of all test sample and set a threshold that would cut off most of the noise samples.
+Since the noise data is labeled in the same way as the samples of interests, it is required an approach to to deal with such miss-classifications.
+In order to over come this problemm one could to evaluate the uncertainty of all test sample and set a threshold that would cut off most of the noise samples.

 ### Epistemic uncertainty

 Using the method proposed in [Kwon et al., 2018] it is possible to estimate aleatoric and epistemic uncertainty.
-Aleatoric uncertainty capturing noise inherent in the observations and epistemic uncertainty accounts for model uncertainty, so it may be used to evaluate the uncertainty on the prediction done by the model.
-Indeed due to implementing drop out in the evaluation phase prediction probability $\hat{p}_t = p(\omega_t) = SoftMax(f^{\hat{\omega}_t}(x*))$ will be different in each evaluation experiment and effect of drop out may be seen as randomization of parameters of the model $\omega$ according to the variational predictive distribution $q_{\hat{\theta}}(\omega)$[Kwon et al., 2018]
+Aleatoric uncertainty capturing noise linked with the observations and epistemic uncertainty accounts for model uncertainty, so it may be used to evaluate the uncertainty on the prediction done by the model.
+Indeed due to implementing drop out in the evaluation phase, prediction probability $$\hat{p}_t = p(\omega_t) = SoftMax(f^{\hat{\omega}_t}(x*))$$ will be different in each evaluation experiment and effect of drop out may be seen as randomization of parameters of the model $\omega$ according to the variational predictive distribution $$q_{\hat{\theta}}(\omega)$$[Kwon et al., 2018]

 In ordder to calculate the epistemic uncertainty I used formula 4) from [Kwon et al., 2018]: